miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/scalability.md

 **What Happens Here**

-`balance uri whole` makes HAProxy send everyone joining the same room URL (e.g., `/room/xyz`) to the same backend, while `hash-type consistent` ensures smooth failover if a server goes down, each SFU instance handles its own rooms independently with full WebSocket and SSL support.
+`balance url_param room` makes HAProxy extract the `room` query parameter and use it as the hash key, so all users joining the same room are routed to the same backend. `hash-type consistent` ensures smooth failover if a server goes down — only a few rooms are reassigned.
+Each SFU instance handles its own rooms independently with full WebSocket and SSL support.

 ### Step 3: Configure Firewall